DominikStiller/ptinsight/app/README.md

 # PT Insight - Real-Time Analysis of Public Transportation Data

 This is a demo application for large-scale complex event processing.
 It will be referred to as "PT Insight" (Public Transportation Insight).
-For general documentations, see `docs`.
+For general documentation, see `docs`.
 For component-specific documentation, see their folders.

 ## Use Case